 - From 1 January 2022, for products with phytosanitary and veterinary health certificates, your trading partner, the UK importer, must pre-notify the shipment in the UK IT system known as the 'Import of products, animals, food and feed system' ( IPAFFS).

-On 1 January most BOM with all the described border formalities and procedures will come into effect.
-This means that most goods imports into the UK must meet all requirements and obligations.
+Phase 3 was scheduled to come into effect on 1 January 2022.
+This meant that most goods imports into the UK must meet all requirements and obligations.
 Only 'low risk product' will not need to meet all formalities yet.
 The proposed changes included:

 - Customs declarations in the UK can no longer be postponed.

-- From 1 January 2022, product exports to the UK that are required to carry veterinary health certificates (live animals, meat, dairy products) must now pass a designated border control post in the UK.
+- Product exports to the UK that are required to carry veterinary health certificates (live animals, meat, dairy products) must now pass a designated border control post in the UK.
 This also applies to 'high risk' vegetable agricultural goods such as trees and perennials.

 - Before the transport arrives in the UK, a ‘security declaration’ or ‘entry summary declaration’ (ENS) must be submitted to English customs.

 Q&A about the Brexit